isomerpages/ttsh-sgtrauma/_about/Chairperson's Welcome Message.md

 has grown into a vibrant community, elevating collaboration across disciplines.</p>
 <p></p>
 <p>This year's programme will reflect our commitment to address emerging
-challenges and equippin practitioners with the tools and knowledge to thrive in an unpredictable landscape.
+challenges and equipping practitioners with the tools and knowledge to thrive in an unpredictable landscape.
 Through thought-provoking discussions and shared experiences, we aim to inspire solutions that not only overcome today's uncertainties but also shape a more resilient future.</p>
 <p></p>
 <p>Thank you for joining us in this milestone year.
 Together, let us continue